The Lynchburg Region boasts a number of resources that are designed to help start-ups to grow and thrive.

 Amherst County believes job creation and economic development are fundamental to the future prosperity of the county.
 The team is led by Economic Development Director, Victoria Hanson.
 Small business support is offered through their leadership development program, easy to navigate resources, and a new business starter kit.

-Traci Blido serves as the Director of Economic Development for Bedford County.
+Pam Bailey serves as the Acting Director of Economic Development for Bedford County.
 They have a variety of resources to assist start-ups, including: providing a single point of contact for Bedford County business services, assisting in facilitating the project’s development review and the permit process, serving as an advocate within county government and assisting companies through the necessary regulatory requirements and approvals, and coordinating incentives and grants based on job creation and economic growth.

 Nina Rezai, Economic Development Manager, leads the Campbell County Office of Economic Development.
 Their office offers assistance with permitting, site location research, and potential incentive packages depending on community investment.

-Opportunity Lynchburg is the City of Lynchburg’s Office of Economic Development.
-Marjette Upshur, Director of Economic Development & Tourism, leads the team.
+Marjette Upshur, Director of Economic Development & Tourism, leads the team at the City’s Office of Economic Development & Tourism.
 The city offers a variety of resources for entrepreneurs from permitting assistance, incentives, and location assistance.
 One notable program is CO.STARTERS, a nine-week program that equips aspiring entrepreneurs with the insights, relationships and tools needed to turn business ideas into action and turn a passion into a sustainable and thriving business.
 To date, more than 75 businesses have graduated from the CO.STARTERS program.

 Downtown Lynchburg Association is an accredited program of the Virginia Main Street and the National Main Street Center™ and a member of International Downtown Association.
 For more than two decades, the organization and the City of Lynchburg have worked together to sustain and develop downtown as a vital economic, cultural, recreational, residential, and historic center for our community.
 They provide small business support through events, programs, and substantial marketing of the businesses in their district.